 The infected positive flocks are culled.
-Officials from the CA carry out a census prior to culling.
+Officials from the CA would have carried out a census after restrictions placed on a flock found to be infected with one of the targeted serovars.
 Once culled, the birds are loaded in leak-proof bins and the same procedure as detailed above for the eggs is followed.
 The whole procedure is carried out under the supervision of the CA. All birds from an infected flock, when culled, are sent for incineration.
 The same procedure as for the destruction of eggs is observed for the culling of infected flocks.
 Officials from the CA are responsible for supervising transport and incineration and recording of relevant data.